 - The flavor is great.

-Kids won’t care about the protection aspect, but they will like the fresh bubble mint flavor — a refreshing bubblegum with just a hint of mint.
+Kids won’t care about the protection aspect, but they will like the flavor — a refreshing bubblegum taste with just a hint of mint.
+And moms will like that this toothpaste is affordable, and one tube lasts a long time.

-The pump stands up, which will keep toothpaste off your bathroom counter.
-All moms will appreciate that they have less cleaning to do, and you won’t have a squashed, gunky tube with the cap gummed on.
+The pump stands upright, which prevents wasted toothpaste and unnecessary messes.
+This means less clean-up, and you won’t have a squashed, gunky tube with the cap gummed on.

 Plus, your child will be able to use the pump with ease because it doesn’t require as much dexterity as unscrewing a cap does.